shiv-prakash420/project-library/README.md

 3) Run both together

   - Start backend (on port 3000) and then frontend.
 The React app will call the backend at `http://localhost:3000` by default.
+Login credentials are in .env file.